newrelic/newrelic-jfr-core/README.md

 ## Building

-This library uses the gradle wrapper.
+This library uses Java 11 and the gradle wrapper.
 To build:

 ```
 $ git clone https://github.com/newrelic/newrelic-jfr-mappers.git